tathi-martins/Predict_ICU_for_COVID-19/README.md

 **Warning:** All the analysis in the notebooks are made in Portuguese, I plan to translate everything to English in the near future.

+To know more about the Kaggle competition access this link: https://www.kaggle.com/S%C3%ADrio-Libanes/covid19